 Where can the records of the Irish Petty Sessions Court be studied?

 It's a huge resource, and it's in the process of being digitised and released on FindMyPast.ie.
-Some 20.1million records have been released so far.
+More than 21million records have been released so far.
+Yes, twenty-one million.

 The same Irish Petty Sessions collection was microfilmed by the LDS-run Family History Library.
 Reels can be ordered and viewed at Family History Centers.